zoundibona/K8sWebhook/README.md

       }
     }

-For mutating webhook when allowing a request, a mutating admission webhook may optionally modify the incoming object as well.
+For mutating webhook, a mutating admission webhook may optionally modify the incoming object as well.
 This is done using the patch and patchType fields in the response.
 The only currently supported patchType is JSONPatch.
 See JSON patch documentation for more details.
 For patchType: JSONPatch, the patch field contains a base64-encoded array of JSON patch operations.

-As an example, a single patch operation that would set spec.replicas would be [{"op": "add", "path": "/spec/replicas", "value": 3}]
+As an example, a single patch operation that would set spec.replicas would be [{"op": "add", "path": "/spec/replicas", "value": 3}] <br>
-"op": "add" means that the API server should add, "path": "/spec/replicas" show the path of the data to be modified "value": 3 means the replicas will be set to 3
+**"op": "add"**       means that the API server should perform add operation  <br>
+**"path": "/spec/replicas"**     shows the path of the data that will be affected   <br>
+**"value": 3**       means the replicas will be set to 3   <br>

     {
       "apiVersion": "admission.k8s.io/v1",